-Candidates can wear show jacket for the flat work and Pony Club sweatshirt or jumper (no hood) for jumping sections, pale coloured jodhpurs and a hat for flat work.
+Candidates can wear show jacket for the flat work and Pony Club sweatshirt or jumper (no hood) for jumping sections, white, beige, plain black or plain navy jodhpur sand a hat for flat work.
 Cross country hat and back protector must be worn for showjumping and cross country.